top of page

 Michael D. Smith, PhD

-The first of our two keynote speakers is Michael D. Smith, PhD.
+The first of our two keynote speakers was Michael D. Smith, PhD.
 Dr. Smith is the J. Erik Jonsson Professor of Information Technology and Marketing at Carnegie Mellon University's Heinz College of Public Policy and Management and the author of The Abundant University: Remaking Higher Education for a Digital World.
 Dr. Smith believes our current system of higher education is financially and morally unsustainable and proposes the creative implementation of digital technologies for enrolling, instruction, and credentialing students as the solution.
 Smith challenges the resistance to digital technologies that we have already seen among numerous institutions, citing the examples of faculty resistance toward digital learning platforms.
 While acknowledging the understandable self-preservation instinct of our current system of residential education, Smith makes a case for how technology can engender greater educational opportunity and create changes that will benefit students, employers, and society as a whole.

-The second of our keynote speakers is Todd Telemeco, PT, DPT, PhD.
+The second of our keynote speakers was Todd Telemeco, PT, DPT, PhD.
 Dr. Telemeco was recently installed as the president of Mary Baldwin University.
 Dr. Telemeco most recently served as the Vice President for the Murphy Deming College of Health Sciences and has 20+ years of professional higher education experience including extensive experience as a clinician, private practice owner, faculty member, founding program director, dean, and vice president prior to his installation as a president.
-Dr. Telemeco will discuss both the challenges facing health professions education and university leadership as well as how he leverages the listening, analysis,and diagnosis he honed as a physical therapist and clinician in problem solving, decision making, and strategic planning.
+Dr. Telemeco will discuss both the challenges facing health professions education and university leadership as well as how he leverages the listening, analysis, and diagnosis he honed as a physical therapist and clinician in problem solving, decision making, and strategic planning.

 Todd Telemeco, PT, DPT, PhD.png